Roman Catholic Diocese of Memphis

-The Diocese of Memphis (Dioecesis Memphitana in Tennesia) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in the western part of Tennessee in the United States.
+The Diocese of Memphis (Dioecesis Memphitana in Tennesia) is a diocese of the Catholic Church in the western part of Tennessee in the United States.
 The diocesan cathedral is the Cathedral of the Immaculate Conception in Memphis.
-The Diocese of Memphis is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Louisville in Kentucky.
+The diocese is a suffragan diocese of the Archdiocese of Louisville in Kentucky.

 Statistics

 The Diocese of Memphis consists of all the Tennessee counties that are west of the Tennessee River.
-The parishes and missions are split into two deaneries: